 8 ways to be more proactive.
 Look for proactive people.
 Don’t sweat things you can’t control.
 Take back control.
 The first step is to take responsibility for your actions.
 Don’t give in to negative gremlins.
 Accept that mistakes are inevitable.
 Don’t sit on the sidelines.
 Be solution-oriented.
 Celebrate your successes.

 Our team hopes that you now know how to get more proactive customer service.
-Be sure to follow all our tips to help your business, and if you want to read more about this, be sure to check out our article: Katrium.
+Be sure to follow all our tips to help your business or contact us to see how we could help you make this work.